oracle/node-oracledb/doc/api.md

 Node-oracledb OLTP applications can take advantage of continuous availability with the Oracle Database features Application Continuity and Transparent Application Continuity.
 These help make unplanned database service downtime transparent to applications.
-See the technical papers [Continuous Availability Application Continuity for the Oracle Database][178] and [Continuous Availability Best Practices for Applications Using Autonomous Database - Dedicated][190].
+See the technical papers [Application Checklist for Continuous Service for MAA Solutions][204], [Continuous Availability Application Continuity for the Oracle Database][178], and [Continuous Availability Best Practices for Applications Using Autonomous Database - Dedicated][190].